lmponcio/in-the-sea/_posts/2022-12-20-liquid-feature-image.markdown

 ---
 {% endhighlight %}

 In liquid, we can [use the array filter "first"](https://stackoverflow.com/questions/38917552/check-if-variable-is-type-of-string-or-array-in-liquid) to check if a variable is a string or a list of elements.
-This way, when <code>image_url</code> is an array I use a loop for displaying the links to the sources with numbers using <code>forloop.index</code>.
+This way, when `image_url` is an array I use a loop for displaying the links to the sources with numbers using `forloop.index`.

 {% highlight html %}
 {% raw %}